MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 ms.reviewer: jerrynixon
 ms.service: data-api-builder
 ms.topic: reference
-ms.date: 03/20/2024
+ms.date: 03/29/2024
+show-latex: true
 ---

 # Data API builder configuration schema reference

 The Data API builder's engine requires a configuration file.
-The configuration file defines multiple characteristics of the database service and entities that are used by the engine to generate the API using the well known JSON format.
+The Data API Builder configuration file provides a structured and comprehensive approach to setting up your API, detailing everything from environmental variables to entity-specific configurations.
+This JSON-formatted document begins with a `$schema` property.
+This setup validates the document.

+The properties `database-type` and `connection-string` ensure seamless integration with database systems, from Azure SQL Database to Cosmos DB NoSQL API.

 The configuration file can include options such as: